Plein 1944 no.28,

 No one has favorited this theater yet

-The Carolus' large auditorium was split in the 1980’s into upstairs Auditorium 1 seating 436 and downstairs Auditorium 2 seating 133.
-In 1999, it was sold to Jochems Theaters, which continues to operate the cinema.
+The Carolus' large auditorium was retained in the 1980’s as Auditorium 1 seating 436 and a downstairs Auditorium 2 seating 133 was created by excavating under the main auditorium.
+In 1999, it was sold to Jochems Theaters, who operated the cinema until Vue took over around 2015.
+It was closed in 2020 when Vue re-opened the former 3-screen Calypso as an 8-screen cinema.

-The Carolus is located less than 200 meters southeast of the Grote Markt.
+The Vue Nijmegen was located less than 200 meters southeast of the Grote Markt.